REANNZ/tuakiri-doc/identity_providers/upgrading_a_4_x_idp_to_5_x.md

 These include:
 *   Dropping support for Java 11 and requiring Java 17.
 As IdP 4.x (4.2.x+) supports Java 17, the Java upgrade can be done ahead of actual IdP upgrade.
+    * Java 17 however drops support for the Nashorn scripting engine used to construct values of scripted attributes.
+    * The Shibboleth IdP project provides an IdP plugin that provides this functionality (`net.shibboleth.idp.plugin.nashorn`), however, this plugin will have to be explicitly installed (see below).
 *   Switching from Java Servlet API 4.0 to 5.0.
 As these are mutually incompatible, each servlet container implementation supports either 4.0 or 5.0, but not both.
 This means the servlet container will have to be upgraded at the same time as the IdP itself.
 In case of Tomcat, this means upgrading from 8.5 or 9.0 to 10.1.
 *   The system directory (`/opt/shibboleth-idp/system`) is no longer supported and all of its contents has been migrated to jars that are included in the IdP WAR file.
 Before running the IdP installer to upgrade to 5.x, the system directory will have to be removed.
 *   Because of the above removal of the `system` directory (and also other changes done in 5.x), the web.xml file (`/opt/shibboleth-idp/edit-webapp/WEB-INF/web.xml)`), if present,  will have to be updated - or removed.
 Unless there is a need to have customisations applied to this file, the best approach is to remove this file altogether (if present).
 If customisations are required, we still recommend making a new copy of `/opt/shibboleth-idp/dist/webapp/WEB-INF/web.xml` into `/opt/shibboleth-idp/edit-webapp/WEB-INF/web.xml` and reapplying the customisations there.